Registration Hosted By Adform

 Turner Broadcasting System

-VP of Global Advertising
+VP Global Advertising Sales

-VP of Global Advertising, Amazon
+VP Global Advertising Sales, Amazon

 CEO, Tremor Video

-Bill Day is CEO of Tremor Video and an Internet pioneer with a proven track record of identifying emerging technologies to serve the needs of consumers, the media community, and investors.
+Bill Day is CEO of Tremor Video and an Internet pioneer with a proven track record of identifying emerging technologies to serve the needs of consumers, the media community and investors.

 He was CEO of behavioral targeting firm MeMedia from 2004 to 2006.
-In 2007, he was named chief media officer of Marchex, a company specializing in local search and providing a local-merchant ad platform.
+In 2007, he was named the chief media officer of Marchex, a company specializing in local search and providing a local-merchant ad platform.

 Head of Programmatic